 in Cardiovascular Medicine

 Dr. Cabral is a Board Certified Pharmacotherapy Specialist, a Board Certified Cardiology Pharmacist and an Associate of the American College of Cardiology.
 She also serves as Director of the Pharmacy Resident program providing post-graduate, specialty training for cardiovascular pharmacy.
-She and her team of residents sees patients at the Southwoods office and works along with our team of physicians, advanced practitioners, and nurses, to provide the highest quality of cardiac health care to our patients.
+She and her residents see patients at the Southwoods office and works along with our team of physicians, advanced practitioners, and nurses, to provide the highest quality of cardiac health care to our patients.

 Stephen Chamberlin, PharmD is a Capital District native and graduated from Shenendehowa High School.
 Prior to earning his PharmD from Albany College of Pharmacy, he was a Sergeant in the U.S. Army and served as a Combat Engineer in the Iraq War.
 Stephen’s pursuit of a career in pharmacy was spawned from a desire to continue to serve his community through health education and integrated practice.